Emergency Disaster Services

 During a major disaster, time is of the essence in letting families know their loved ones are safe.
 We locate survivors and provide information to their family and friends through The Salvation Army Team Emergency Response Network (SATERN).

 In major disasters, The Salvation Army will set up hubs that provide shelter, meals and counseling, often working closely with partner agencies.
 When the best option is a short-term hotel stay, we cover the bill.

 Each disaster is unique.
 We determine what the biggest needs are and seek out individuals and organizations who can provide these items to survivors.
 This includes food, water, toiletry items, clothes, cleaning supplies, blankets and much more.
-Because of this, monetary donations are the most effective and quickest way that you can support the emergency relief work.
+However, monetary donations are often the most effective and quickest way to support the emergency relief work.

 We know it won’t undo what’s been lost – but we can offer financial help as a step toward a brighter future.
 The Salvation Army has short-term grants for medicine, groceries and other pressing needs.
 When the road back to normal is a bit longer, we partner with other agencies to give you long-term financial help.
 What we give, you never have to worry about repaying.